SerhadS/TechNet/APIs/para2adj.md

   * **Code:** 200 <br />
     **Content:** `{ adjacency : [[0, w12, ..., w1N], ... , [w1N, w2N, ..., 0]], keywords : [term1, ..., termN]}`

-    `termK : string of Kth term in the list of terms in the queried paragraph` `wMN : float - quantified relevance between Mth and Nth terms in the list of terms in the queried paragraph`
+    `termK : string of Kth term in the list of terms in the queried paragraph`<br />
+    `wMN : float - quantified relevance between Mth and Nth terms in the list of terms in the queried paragraph`

 * **Error Response:**